11 Common JAMB 2026 Mistakes and How to Avoid Them

 Tip:

-- Check the school’s cut-off mark, post-UTME method, and catchment policy.
+• Check the cut-off mark, post-UTME method, and catchment policies of each school.

 Forgetting to Print Your Exam Slip

-Your exam slip is your entry ticket.
-Without it, you won’t be allowed into the hall.
+Your exam slip is your entry pass.
+Without it, you cannot enter the examination hall.

 Tip: